 We found 4 internists who accept Humana HMO Open Access Copay 100/1000 near Lake City, FL.

-Dr. Alex Gonzales' specialty is general internal medicine.
-Dr. Gonzales accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Alex Gonzales sees patients in Lake City, FL.
+His medical specialty is general internal medicine.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.